SQReder/semver-features/packages/semver-features/src/core/FeatureGuards.tests.md

 - Test guards with transformed values (after using map())
 - Test guards in conditional expressions

+### Type Guard Integration with Optional Fields
+- Test guards with values from Feature.select() with optional disabled field
+- Test guards with transformed values after using map() with optional disabled transform

 ### Runtime Behavior
 - Test guards behave correctly with direct class instantiation
 - Test performance overhead is minimal